bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 * How to use the OpenFEC API to obtain desired information
 * What JSON is
-* How to make an API request from your JS code using XMLHttpRequest and how to extract information from the response
+* How to make an API request from your JavaScript code using `XMLHttpRequest` and how to extract information from the response
 * How to visualize data using ChartJS in order to make a bar chart

 While this example was simple, it served to illustrate the power of understanding how to use APIs to extract information and how to use this information to create your own charts.
 The variety of information you can explore even within one API and how you can visualize the information for trend analysis is an extremely powerful tool that helps in discovering a multitude of information.